EU Green Claims Directive - Everything You Need to Know | CleanHub

 Yawning.
 We're yawning at these vague claims.

-The Green Claims Directive: Key measures
+The Green Claims Directive: Key Measures

 Here’s a snapshot of the main takeaways you should be aware of: